liuuuk311/hugo-minimal-smb/exampleSites/housePainterExample/content/_index.md

 [heroSection]
-  headline = "Bringing Color to Your World" hubheadline = "Transforming your home with precision, quality, and care."
+  headline = "Bringing Color to Your World" subheadline = "Transforming your home with precision, quality, and care."
   CTA = "Get a Free Quote"
   CTAUrl = "#quote"
   image = "images/home/hero.jpg"